Use TLS between components of the GitLab chart

 For the purposes of this documentation, we provide a Proof of Concept script below, which makes use of Cloudflare’s CFSSL to produce a self-signed Certificate Authority, and a wildcard certificate that can be used for all services.

-• Generate a CA key pair.
+• Generates a CA key pair.

-• Create two Kubernetes Secret objects:
+• Creates two Kubernetes Secret objects:

 • A secret of type kuberetes.io/tls which has the server certificate and key pair.